rogall-e/profile/README.md

 # Hi there!

-My name is Eike and I am a Data Science Coach at neuefische GmbH in Hamburg.
+My name is Eike and I am a Machine Learning Engineering and Senior Data Science Coach at neuefische GmbH in Hamburg.

 - Before I started my Data Science journey :earth_africa::airplane: I studied Biology and worked in the scientific field :microscope:.
 - Besides my work I also work on private projects :computer: